prachirani00/Smart_Assistant_AI/README.md

 # 🧠 Smart Assistant for Research Summarization

-An AI-powered research assistant that allows users to upload PDF documents, automatically summarize the content, ask contextual questions, and challenge themselves with smart MCQs — all integrated with a MongoDB database.
+An AI-powered research assistant that allows users to upload PDF documents, automatically summarize the content, ask contextual questions — all integrated with a MongoDB database.

 ---